 Dry Eye Treatment

-David offers the latest research based treatments for dry eye including IPL (Intense Pulse Light) therapy and BlephEx treatment.
+Our optometrists offer the latest research based treatments for dry eye including IPL (Intense Pulse Light) therapy and BlephEx treatment.

 IPL therapy utilises infra-red light of a specific wavelength to target inflamed vessels in the eyelids, shutting them down.
 These vessels – called telangiectactic vessels – are familiar to anyone with acne rosacea, and look like tiny spider veins.
 They are bad news for dry eye, as they invade the eyelid margins and consequently inflame the important oil-producing glands of the eyelids – the meibomian glands.